-A beam experiment with 200MeV protons was performed at the Loma Linda University Medical Center (LLUMC) synchrotron.
-The protons of 200 MeV energy were tracked with silicon strip detectors (SSDs) used before in the 1997 GLAST beam test [14].
+A beam experiment with 200 MeV protons was performed at the Loma Linda University Medical Center (LLUMC) synchrotron.
+The protons of 200 MeV energy have a negligible energy spread and are tracked with silicon strip detectors (SSDs) used before in the 1997 GLAST beam test [14].

 Fig. 1.
 Representative examples of MLPs including one- and 2-sigma envelopes of 200 MeV protons inside 20 cm of water [6].
 These curves are colloquially called "bananas".
+Left side: zero exit angle, displacement 0 cm (top) and 0.05 cm (bottom).
+Right side exit angle 10 mrad, displacement 0.05 cm (top) and 0 (bottom).